 Why are Noodle Pots so Popular in China?

 The one item that is clear is the noodle pot.
 This is one of the reasons I reached out to the noodle pot the first time that I was looking for snacks to keep me going during the day.
 A second reason was cost.
 Although I said that China is cheap, the noodle pots are extremely cheap.
-Normally around 50 cents but often multi-buy deals meant you could walk away with 3 noodle pots for a buck.
+Normally around 50 cents but often multi-buy deals meant you could walk away with 3 noodle pots for a one US dollar.

 Noodle Pot Fan?